rhanmiano/100days-coding-challenge/README.md

 ## Additional notes
 **Started** | *November 2018*

-**Rendered Days** | *3*
+**Rendered Days** | *4*

 **Disclaimer**

 *I do not own each of the problem contexts listed in here.
-This is just for educational purposes only.
+This repo is just for educational purposes only.
 Credits must go to entities linked in the sources above.
 If you're looking for a one-stop shop of programming problems for you to delve on to feel free to check on the challenges listed here.*